Pope Francis has inaugurated his papacy at a Mass in Rome, calling on everyone not sat on a gold chair to defend the poor and the weak.

 In front of 200,000 worshippers, the new head of the multi-billion dollar catholic church said it was important that society looked towards the poor, and said so without the slightest trace of irony in his voice.

-Putting in place a solid gold ring the size of an apple, Pope Francis told onlookers with a completely straight face, “It is important we think of those less fortunate than ourselves, which is pretty much everyone on the planet when you work here.”
+Putting in place a solid gold ring the size of an apple, Pope Francis told onlookers with a completely straight face, “It is important at this time that we think of those less fortunate than ourselves, which is pretty much everyone on the planet when you work here in this building.”

 “If you think this all looks incredibly splendid – you should see inside, it’s pretty awesome, honestly.”